 Before you even get started with content and link-building efforts, it’s a good idea to take a look at what your competitors are doing so that you can be better informed about what you’re up against.

 Take some of the potentially lucrative target keywords you identified during your research and search for them on Google (preferably non-local keywords and using incognito browsing mode to avoid as much personalization influence as possible).
 Start familiarizing yourself with the usual competitors who occupy page 1 of the SERPs.
+We offer a handy free tool for this SERP analysis.
 The more attention you regularly pay to this, the better-equipped you’ll be to spot changes that are reflective of algorithm shifts and/or increased competitive efforts.

 You may be surprised to see that the websites with the best rankings can be very different from query to query, even if each query is fairly closely related.
 Google tries to understand the intent of the query (i.e. research vs. action) and serves different types of content accordingly.
 This can be a good thing since it sometimes prevents authoritative sites from having a ranking monopoly in certain niches, but it can be extremely frustrating when there seems to be a mismatch between the true intent of a query and the pages that rank for it.